nus-cs2103-AY2324S1/ip/docs/README.md

 ### Command-Line Interface (CLI)

 Todoify uses a Command-Line Interface format similar to others on Unix and Linux, but it is not exactly the same.

-As an example, the following is a valid input format.
+Additionally, you "send" your command to the Todoify chatbot, instead of a shell.

+#### Example Command Format

 ```sh
 commandname long input text --parameter1 first value --parameter2 second value
 ```

+The command here is long.
+On small screens, you might need to scroll horizontally to see all of it.

 This evaluates:
 - the command `commandname`,